-- n) Raising awareness among the entire workforce, suppliers and partners regarding cybersecurity risks and ensuring that they have the knowledge, skills, experience and abilities needed to support the Group's cybersecurity goals. - o) Ensuring that the Group's cyber assets have an appropriate level of cybersecurity and cyber-resilience and applying the most advanced standards to those that support the operation of critical cyber-infrastructure. - p) Fostering the existence of appropriate cybersecurity and cyber-resilience mechanisms for the systems and operations managed by third parties that provide services to the Company. - q) Strengthening capacities for prevention, detection, reaction, analysis, recovery, response, investigation and coordination against terrorist activities and criminality in cyberspace. - r) Providing procedures and tools that permit rapid adaptation to changing conditions in the technological environment and to new threats. - s) Collaborating with regulatory bodies in order to contribute to the improvement of cybersecurity in the international sphere. - t) Promoting the cybersecurity principles established in the Corporate Security Policy. - u) Protecting the information regarding the Group's critical cyber-infrastructure and cybersecurity systems.
+- n) raising awareness among all professionals, third-party suppliers, and partners regarding cybersecurity risks and ensuring that they have the knowledge, skills, experience and abilities needed to support the cybersecurity goals established within the boundary of the Group. - o) ensuring that the cyber assets of the Group's companies have an appropriate level of cybersecurity and cyber-resilience and applying the most advanced standards to those that support the operation of critical cyber-infrastructure. - p) fostering the existence of appropriate cybersecurity and cyber-resilience mechanisms for the systems and operations managed by third parties that provide services to the Group's companies. - q) strengthening capacities for prevention, detection, reaction, analysis, recovery, response, investigation and coordination against terrorist activities and criminality in cyberspace. - r) providing procedures and tools that permit rapid adaptation to changing conditions in the technological environment and to new cyberspace threats. - s) collaborating with government bodies and agencies in order to contribute to the improvement of cybersecurity in the international sphere. - t) promoting the cybersecurity principles established in the Corporate Security Policy. - u) protecting information regarding the critical cyber-infrastructure and cybersecurity systems of the Group's companies.

-- v) Implementing efficiency-based cybersecurity measures that contribute to the functionality of the systems and the continuity of key services. - w) Acting in accordance with applicable law, the Code of Ethics and the Company's other internal rules.
+- v) implementing efficiency-based cybersecurity measures that contribute to the functionality of the systems and the continuity of key services. - w) acting in accordance with applicable law, the Code of Ethics and the Company's other internal rules.

-The Cybersecurity Risk Policy sets out the Company's commitment to clearly and transparently report on its risks and incidents in the area of cybersecurity, in accordance with the provisions of law.
-The Company must inform the market through the National Securities Market Commission on the terms required by law regarding non-public cybersecurity risks and incidents directly or indirectly relating to the Company or any other company of the Group and that, if made public, may have a material impact on the price of the Company's shares or of any other security that the Compliance Unit defines as an affected security or related derivative instruments and that may constitute inside information, as this term is defined in the Internal Regulations for Conduct in the Securities Markets.
+The Cybersecurity Risk Policy sets out the commitment of the Group's companies to clearly and transparently report on their risks and incidents in the area of cybersecurity, in accordance with the provisions of law.
+The Company must inform the market through the National Securities Market Commission on the terms required by law regarding non-public cybersecurity risks and incidents directly or indirectly relating to the Company or any other company of the Group and that, if made public, may have a material impact on the price of the Company's shares or of any other security that the Compliance Unit defines as an affected security or related derivative instruments and that may constitute inside information, as these terms are defined in the Internal Regulations for Conduct in the Securities Markets.